anuragc2001/keylogger.virus.exe/README.md

 # [Writing a Keylogger in Python from Scratch]
 # keylogger.virus.exe
-A simple python implementation of recording keystrokes typed using a physical keyboard.
+A simple python implementation of recording keystrokes from a physical keyboard.

 ## Tech Stack